xsghetti/website/content/hyprcrux/installing-my-dots/index.md

 ---
-title: "How to install<br>my Hyprland dotfiles"
+title: "How To Install My Hyprland Dotfiles"
 date: 2024-04-02
 draft: false
 description: "a description"